Synth-pop: Characteristics

-Synth-pop was defined by its primary use of synthesizers, drum machines and sequencers, sometimes using them to replace all other instruments.
+Synth-pop is defined by its primary use of synthesizers, drum machines and sequencers, sometimes using them to replace all other instruments.
 Borthwick and Moy have described the genre as diverse but "characterised by a broad set of values that eschewed rock playing styles, rhythms and structures", which were replaced by "synthetic textures" and "robotic rigidity", often defined by the limitations of the new technology, including monophonic synthesizers (only able to play one note at a time).

 Many synth-pop musicians had limited musical skills, relying on the technology to produce or reproduce the music.
 The result was often minimalist, with grooves that were "typically woven together from simple repeated riffs often with no harmonic 'progression' to speak of".
 Early synth-pop has been described as "eerie, sterile, and vaguely menacing", using droning electronics with little change in inflection.
 Common lyrical themes of synth-pop songs were isolation, urban anomie, and feelings of being emotionally cold and hollow.

 In its second phase in the 1980s, the introduction of dance beats and more conventional rock instrumentation made the music warmer and catchier and contained within the conventions of three-minute pop.
 Synthesizers were increasingly used to imitate the conventional and clichéd sound of orchestras and horns.
 Thin, treble-dominant, synthesized melodies and simple drum programmes gave way to thick, and compressed production, and a more conventional drum sound.
 Lyrics were generally more optimistic, dealing with more traditional subject matter for pop music such as romance, escapism and aspiration.
 According to music writer Simon Reynolds, the hallmark of 1980s synth-pop was its "emotional, at times operatic singers" such as Marc Almond, Alison Moyet and Annie Lennox.
 Because synthesizers removed the need for large groups of musicians, these singers were often part of a duo where their partner played all the instrumentation.

 Although synth-pop in part arose from punk rock, it abandoned punk's emphasis on authenticity and often pursued a deliberate artificiality, drawing on the critically derided forms such as disco and glam rock.
 It owed relatively little to the foundations of early popular music in jazz, folk music or the blues, and instead of looking to America, in its early stages, it consciously focused on European and particularly Eastern European influences, which were reflected in band names like Spandau Ballet and songs like Ultravox's "Vienna".
 Later synth-pop saw a shift to a style more influenced by other genres, such as soul music.